ianellis015/ianellis015/README.md

-## I'm a web developer at Digital Nest doing a 1 year internship, and I'm a college student studying Computer Science and Engineering.
-I love the world of Technology and I'm hoping to work in the AI/Machine learning space in the future.
+## I’m a software developer with professional experience in web development, embedded systems, and software engineering.
+I’m also a college student pursuing a degree in Computer Science and Engineering.
+With a passion for technology and innovation, I aspire to specialize in the fields of Artificial Intelligence and Machine Learning, leveraging my skills to create impactful and forward-thinking solutions.

 ## 🔭 My skills:
 -  JavaScript (React and NodeJS), C++, Python, MySQL, HTML, CSS.

 ## Current Role:
- Working at Digital Nest as an intern in Web Devlopment, honing my professional and technical skills in a production environment.
+ Working at Digital Nest, completing a year-long internship, where I contribute to building and optimizing web applications.

 ## Currenly learning
-- I’m currently learning how to build full-stack applications, Calculus, and refining my knowledge of C++ in school.
+- Data Structures and Algorithms